WHERE AEROSPACE TECHNOLOGY MEETS AIR BEARING systems

 Guide Surfaces: Common guide surfaces include granite, hard-coated aluminum, ceramics, glass, stainless steel, and chromed steel.

-Temperature: All standard air bearing products are designed to function at room temperature (70˚±30˚F).
-High temperature applications will require a custom-made air bearing, possibly with exotic materials, and may be a trial and error process.
+Temperature: All standard air bearing products are works best at room temperature (70˚±30˚F).
+High temperature applications may require a custom-made air bearing, possibly with exotic materials, and may be a trial and error process.

 Specifications and Size: To determine which size, look into the capabilities of the bearing and recommended/allowable size.
 It is always best to use one size larger than to use an air bearing that barely meets the performance requirements.
 A larger bearing will require less input pressure, have higher stiffness, and better damping properties.